projectara/greybus-spec/source/bridged_phy.rst

 followed by two one-byte values.
 If the value of the status byte is non-zero, any other bytes in the response shall be ignored.
-A Greybus SPI master adhering to the protocol specified herein shall report major version zero, minor version zero.
+A Greybus SPI master adhering to the protocol specified herein shall report major version zero, minor version one.

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description